hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    * A hash of the target roster for the associated value in the map.
    */
   bytes roster_hash = 1;

+  /**
+   * The node id of the node that created the TssVote.
+   */
+  uint64 node_id;
 }
 ```

 The values in the `TssVoteMap` are of type `TssVoteTransaction` where the `target_roster_hash` in the value is the
 `roster_hash` in the key.
 The order in which votes come to consensus is not important.
-Greater than 1/3 of the weight
+At least 1/2 of the weight
 must contribute yes votes that have the same vote structure for the candidate roster to be adopted.
 This ensures
-that at least 1 honest node has voted yes.
+that at least 1 honest node has voted yes for the majority voting pattern.

 Lifecycle Invariants